Amazon's early Black Friday deals are available right now

 •See All

-Discuss: Amazon Black Friday 2019: Massive savings on iPad, Macbook Air and Kindles
+Discuss: Amazon Black Friday 2019: Major savings on iPad, Macbook Air and Kindles

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.